WebAssembly/spec/md-proto/WebAssembly.md

       stack.
  - If the instruction has a **Validation** clause, its requirements are required.
+ - If the instruction has a **Validation Algorithm** clause, its contents are performed.
  - If the instruction's signature has no return types, or it is a [control-flow barrier][Q], the new length of the type stack is required to be at most the control-flow stack top's limit value.